 Wilms tumor is a cancerous tumor that starts in the cells of the kidney.
 It’s the most common type of kidney cancer in children.
-It’s often found by the time a child is age 3 or 4.
+It’s often found by the time a child is age 5.
 The tumor can be very large before it’s found.
 And it may spread (metastasize) to other body tissues.
 The most common site for Wilms tumor to spread to is the lungs.
 But